Artezio/ART-BPMS-REPORTING/readme.md

 * Create Yarg template (docx, xls, etc.) and put it into your Process Application Archive along with BPMN files.
 See `test/resources/testTemplate1.docx.xml` and `test/resources/testTemplate1.docx`
 * For example, let's assume the template is located at `/templates/testTemplate1.docx`
-* Create Yarg report definition XML named the same as the template plus `.xml`.
+* Create Yarg report definition XML named the same as the template ending with `.xml`.
 Put it into the same directory as template (`/templates/testTemplate1.docx.xml`).
 The report definition contains:
   * `outputType` - docx, xsl, pdf etc. `docx` in the example
   * `documentPath` - full path to the document inside Process Application Archive.
 Used as resource reference in BPMN. `templates/testTemplate1.docx` in the example
-  * `code` - contains the same value as documentPath (`/templates/template.docx`)
+  * `code` - contains the same value as documentPath (`/templates/testTemplate1.docx`)
   * `documentName` - a name of the document file `testTemplate1.docx`
   * `outputNamePattern` - output file name, e.g. `testTemplate1-result.docx`
-* Add a Service task `Generate report` and point it to `com.artezio.reporting.yarg.YargDelegate` class (e.g. Delegate expression `${yargDelegate}` when using CDI).
+* Add a Service task `Generate report` to the diagram and point it to `com.artezio.bpm.reporting.yarg.YargDelegate` class (e.g. Delegate expression `${yargDelegate}` when using CDI).
 The task must be configured as follows:
-  * Add input parameter named `templates` of type `List`.
-List templates with full paths, e.g. `templates/testTemplate1.docx`
+  * Add input parameter named `template` of type `Text`.
+Enter template with full path, e.g. `templates/testTemplate1.docx`
   * Add input parameter named `params` of type `Map`.
 Add all params that are required within Yarg template.
 The key specifies param name, while the value contains the parameter itself and may contain for example process variable reference: [`param1`: `${someCalculatedValue}`].
 Each param will be available in the report for accessing by its key, e.g. param with key `param1` could be accessed from JSON report band query as `parameter=param1 $.someValue`
-  * The output of the task is stored in local variable named `generatedReports` which has type Map and contains generated reports.
-Each map entry has:
-    * Key of type String which is report's output filename
-    * Value of type FileValue which is generated document file.
-  * To put the result into process variables, create output of type Script with language `juel`, set name to desired Process Variable name and enter one-line script `${generatedReports}`.
+  * Add input parameter named `resultVariableName` of type `Text`.
+This points to a process variable which will be set with the generated report file of type `org.camunda.bpm.engine.variable.value.FileValue`

 ---